urbanjost/apps/dw/docs/dw.md

 duplicated word and the line it occurs on when a word appears twice in succession.
 Each duplicate word is prefixed by its line number.

-A word starts with a letter or underscore, and is followed by zero or more letters, underscores, or digits.
+A reasonable guess is made as to what constitutes a reasonable word.
 Letter case is ignored.

 This is a handy tool for finding a common typographical error in documentation.